LeTechie/WiFiRecon/README.md

    python main.py

 2. **Required Input**:
 - Now you will be asked to provide the location (e.g., Room No, Lab No etc.).
-Once you provide, then click enter to complete the scan and results to be saved.
+Once you provide, then hit enter to complete the scan and results to be saved.

 Screenshot of a successful run:
 ![my screenshot](Terminal_Windows.png)